dataleonlabs/hiring-candidate/DATA-SCIENTIST.md

 ### Importants points:
 - Follow this approach for extract total amount TTC on receipt document
 - Write your notebooks on Google Colab in Python
-- Use CNN, NER or NLP algorithm
+- Use CNN, RCNN, Fast-RCNN, or Faster-RCNN algorithm
 - Use tensorflow, keras, numpy, pytorch
 - Document your code with markdown, step per step.